-We were only too happy to leave the rest of the world behind and immerse ourselves in this idyllic setting (although a complimentary driver and car are available for eight hours a day should you wish to explore).
+We were only too happy to leave the rest of the world behind and immerse ourselves in this idyllic setting.
 The staff are lovely, the food – especially the barbecued lamb and rock lobster – is delicious and it seemed a crime not to spend every possible moment absorbing those views.
 At the end of a lazy day, we wandered up to the balé perched on a grassy slope just above the beach and raised our glasses to our good fortune and to a spectacular Bali sunset.

 QM, Australia Overall Rating: 9.20